rupertgermann/image-crawler/memory-bank/progress.md

 ## Overall Assessment:
 The application now provides a less intrusive user experience during local scan operations by removing pop-up alerts.
 Users can still review scan status and summaries within the integrated log area.

+---

+# Bug Fix - Web Mode Start Button Not Functioning

+## Issue Description:
+After a previous fix for a `TypeError` related to missing checkboxes (`webSafeSearchCheckbox`, `webHeadlessCheckbox`), the web mode start button stopped initiating downloads, although no console errors were present.
+This was due to the accidental removal of the core logic for preparing options and calling `startWebDownload`.

+## Changes Implemented in `electron/renderer.js`:

+1.  **Restored Web Download Logic**:
+    *   The block of code within the `actionButton`'s click event listener, specifically for `selectedMode === 'web'`, has been fully restored.
+This includes:
+        *   Creation of the `options` object for `startWebDownload`, ensuring the null checks for `webSafeSearchCheckbox` and `webHeadlessCheckbox` (defaulting to `true` if elements are missing) are correctly integrated.
+        *   The `logMessage` call for the options.
+        *   The call to `setupWebCrawlerEventListeners`.
+        *   The `await window.electronAPI.startWebDownload(options);` call.
+        *   The associated `try...catch` block for error handling.

+2.  **Added Return After Alert**:
+    *   A `return;` statement was added after the `alert` that notifies the user if the 'Search query' or 'Output directory' is missing.
+This ensures the function exits immediately after the alert, preventing further execution with invalid inputs.

+## Overall Assessment:
+The web mode start button functionality has been fully restored.
+The fix ensures that the correct logic is executed when the button is clicked, while also maintaining resilience against missing optional UI elements (checkboxes).